B3ND1X/air-script/README.md

 *Air-Script being automatic and extremely SSH/Ad Hoc friendly makes it somewhat unique*

+Air-Script also comes loaded with a variety of extra tools to improve workflow for hackers, pentesters and security researchers.

 *This script comes as is, there is no warranty.*
 *By using this you agree to not hack WiFi networks you do not own or have permission to hack.*
 *Hacking networks you do not have permission to hack is illegal.
 I am not responsible for your actions.*